 ACLP has funding for a limited number of scholarships to help support students of diverse backgrounds and experiences during their internships.
-Applications are being accepted now.
+Applications open on October 18, 2019.

 The Initial Offer Date is the day on which all top-choice internship applicants will be notified that they have been selected.
 Following the interview process, all clinical internship coordinators will make offers to their chosen candidates on this same Initial Offer Date.